 She is currently enjoying playing with synthesizers and deep listening while getting lost in botanical gardens.

-Haptic Horizons with Vibrafusion Lab and Centre 3 at the Spice Factory in Hamilton
+Haptic Horizons with Vibrafusion Lab and Centre 3

 Wayfinders at MAI in Montreal